 The rubber bands used essentially cut off blood supply to the hemorrhoid, causing it to shrink and fall off within a few days.
 The band and the hemorrhoid are usually passed along with your stool.

 For larger hemorrhoids, the procedure might need to be repeated, to make sure that all of the hemorrhoids are dealt with.
-One advantage of this method over surgery is that patients recover from it quicker and also experience less pain.
+One advantage of this procedure over surgery is that people recover faster and with less discomfort.